 We then embark on a 4-day journey to Machu Picchu on the Inca Jungle Trail.
 With bike riding, zip-lining (optional), natural hot springs, and river traverses, this trail is a diverse and adventurous approach to Aguas Calientes, the gateway town to Machu Picchu.
 Once in Aguas Calientes, we’ll hike up to Machu Picchu for sunrise and a breathtaking start to the day.
 After an informative tour of the sacred city, we’ll have plenty of time to explore independently, and climb Wayna Picchu for a birds-eye views of the ruins.

 Nestled in the Sacred Valley, Cusco has the feel of an enchanting European city with narrow cobbled streets, orange-tiled adobe homes, and a majestic cathedral.
-In pairs, you will stay in homestays with welcoming local families with whom you’ll enjoy most meals.

 We then say farewell to Peru and fly to Quito, Ecuador.
 Quito is a sprawling city nestled high in the Andes and flanked by volcanic peaks.
 Its location and sights are spectacular.
 We have a day in Quito to explore the historic center and have an introduction to Ecuadorian and Kichwa culture in preparation for our community stay.

 From Quito, we travel into the northern highlands to a small Andean village, Agato.
 The people of Agato are Kichwa and proudly maintain a very traditional life, rich in a culture and lifestyle that highly values connection with the earth.
 The community gets their livelihood from farming and the production of various handicrafts.
-Your homestay there is an authentic and immersive experience where you have the privilege of learning from a tight-knit community who generously open their homes to our groups.

-In Agato, we will work alongside our host families on a community-initiated development project while planning fun activities (art/craft/sport etc.) with the children in the afternoon.
+In Agato, we will work alongside local families on a community-initiated development project while planning fun activities (art/craft/sport etc.) with the children in the afternoon.
 You will also participate in daily community life such as food preparation and harvesting quinoa and corn.
 In all of this, you will build strong relationships with the families of Agato while experiencing a completely different way of life.

 Spectacular crater lakes, volcanoes, glacial peaks and lush valleys studded with rural villages are a feature of Ecuador’s central highlands.
 Leaving Agato, we stop at Otavalo, world-famous for its craft market with hundreds of stalls selling textiles, jewelry, musical instruments, art and leather goods.
 After trawling the market, we continue upwards to Quilotoa, a tiny community of artisans in an area famous for its breathtaking crater lake.
 We stay in a guesthouse run by a local artist couple and enjoy hiking in and around the crater.